piewell/astro-starter/README.md

 # Astro Starter Template

+A simple starter template with Astro & TailwindCSS.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: